LynxMagnus/powerlines/README.md

 ## Prerequisites

 Visual Studio
 SQL Server
 .Net Framework

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.